ReneArentz/forestphp/README.md

 * MariaDB/MySQL

+At the core of forestPHP measures have been taken to implement **security best practices** and to maximize the security of a web application.
+This helps prevent attacks such as SQL injection, CRFS, XSS, and form manipulation.

 forestPHP framework will be released under the **GPLv3 license** and the **MIT license**.
 Thus it is freely possible to use forestPHP in other projects - projects with free software or in commercial projects.

 ## Releases

+### 0.6.0 (beta)
+New features: Created + Modified information columns, Versioning + History of files, Submit-button time delay. *01/2020*

 ### 0.5.0 (beta)
 New features: Checkout of records, Honeypot Fields, Administration of Form-Elements + ForestData + SqlType + Validation Rules. *12/2019*